lilianweng/lil-log/_posts/2017-12-15-object-recognition-for-dummies-part-2.md

 ## Evaluation Metrics: mAP

-A common evaluation metric used in many object recognition tasks is "**mAP**", short for "**mean average precision**".
+A common evaluation metric used in many object recognition and detection tasks is "**mAP**", short for "**mean average precision**".
 It is a number from 0 to 100; higher value is better.
 - Combine all detections from all test images to draw a precision-recall curve (PR curve) for each class; The "average precision" (AP) is the area under the PR curve.
 - Given that target objects are in different classes, we first compute AP separately for each class, and then average over classes.
 - A detection is a true positive if it has **"intersection over union" (IoU)** with a ground-truth box greater than some threshold (usually 0.5; if so, the metric is "mAP@0.5")